 Caffeine is a psychoactive substance, meaning that it affects your brain.
 When you feel relaxed and sleepy, you have a compound called adenosine to thank.
 Adenosine binds with receptors in your brain, making you feel more and more sleepy as the day goes on.
 Ultimately, you fall asleep!

 But when you drink caffeine, you interrupt this process.
 Caffeine molecules bind with the adenosine receptors in your brain, blocking that sleepy feeling and giving you a burst of energy and focus instead.
 Not only does caffeine help you concentrate, but studies have shown that it also reduces your risk of depression and dementia.

 Later in the day, as the caffeine in your bloodstream dissipates, the adenosine starts to bind to the receptors again, letting you fall asleep.
 As long as you stay under the FDA-recommended limit of 400 caffeine milligrams per day, you should be able to enjoy a good night’s sleep.

-If you’re a coffee-lover, you probably already know that a strong cup of joe can help you be productive after a short night.
+If you are a coffee-lover, you probably already know that a strong cup of joe can help you be productive after a short night.
 But it’s always nice when scientific research backs up that anecdotal evidence!
 If you need another reason to enjoy a delicious cup of coffee, this could be it: drinking coffee can make up for sleep deprivation.
-That doesn’t mean you can replace all of your sleep with coffee, but it is an added benefit if you already love espresso.
+That does not mean you can replace all of your sleep with coffee, but it is an added benefit if you already love espresso.